laran/cassandra/doc/source/development/patches.rst

 So you've finished coding and the great moment arrives: it's time to submit your patch!

- 1. Create a branch for your changes if you haven't done already.
+ 1. Create a branch for your changes if you haven't done so already.
 Many contributors name their branches based on ticket number and Cassandra version, e.g. ``git checkout -b 12345-3.0``
  2. Verify that you follow Cassandra's :doc:`code_style`
  3. Make sure all tests (including yours) pass using ant as described in :doc:`testing`.
 If you suspect a test failure is unrelated to your change, it may be useful to check the test's status by searching the issue tracker or looking at `CI <https://builds.apache.org/>`_ results for the relevant upstream version.
 Note that the full test suites take many hours to complete, so it is common to only run specific relevant tests locally before uploading a patch.
 Once a patch has been uploaded, the reviewer or committer can help setup CI jobs to run the full test suites.
  4. Consider going through the :doc:`how_to_review` for your code.
 This will help you to understand how others will consider your change for inclusion.